 Items that include field encapsulation into different structures, for example: OrdrlList, MktAreaList, MsgList etc.

 Removal of a clientData structure from the header of all standard_header messages, with the exception of retaining one item from this structure – client_correlation_id, which is now placed at the same level as the market_id item

+The order of items in individual messages is determined by the definition protobuf (.proto) file, see [4]; the order of items given in the AK manual is not binding.

 Note: modifications compared to the original XML format in the naming of messages, items, data types and enum types are not represented in this document.
 Nevertheless these modifications compared to the original XML format are evident from the document [3], which maps the OTECOM message items from the original XML format to the new protobuf (proto3) format with changes to the message, item, data type and enum type names.
 Modifications are highlighted in red.